Use this command to install DimonSmart.NugetMcpServer:

 Key Features:

-Audience & Benefit: Ideal for developers working with NuGet packages, AI-driven applications, or MCP protocol implementations.
+Ideal for developers working with NuGet packages, AI-driven applications, or MCP protocol implementations.
 The server enables efficient integration of external tools and services into language model workflows, reducing the complexity of tool interaction while maintaining scalability.

 The software can be installed via winget, ensuring straightforward setup and deployment across compatible environments.

 This application is not just a demo.
-It is a useful MCP server that reduces LLM hallucinations by giving accurate, up-to-date information about methods and types in specific NuGet package versions.
-Instead of using old training data, language models can ask for real package metadata and interface definitions directly from NuGet.
+It is a practical MCP server that provides accurate, up-to-date information about methods and types in specific NuGet package versions.
+Instead of using old training data, language models can ask for real package metadata and type definitions directly from NuGet.

 The server uses the Model Context Protocol (MCP).
 This makes it easy to connect with AI assistants and development tools.
 It gives real-time access to package information, helping developers and AI systems make better decisions about API usage.